Abdullah Gül University: International perspective and collaborations

 In the Netherlands, AGU partners with Maastricht School of Management and Wittenborg University of Applied Sciences.
 In Ireland, AGU has a partnership with Dorset College.
 In France, AGU collaborates with ESC Rennes School of Business, University of Technology of Troyes, University of Nantes, Leonardo da Vinci University Center, and INSA Toulouse.
 AGU’s German partnerships include Hof University, SRH University Heidelberg, University of Erlangen-Nuremberg, FH Münster, Deggendorf Institute of Technology, and Clausthal University of Technology.
 In Greece, AGU partners with the University of West Attica, Hellenic Mediterranean University, University of the Aegean, National Technical University of Athens, and University of Ioannina.
 In Hungary, AGU collaborates with Budapest University of Technology and Economics and Budapest Metropolitan University.
 In Italy, AGU has partnerships with Politecnico di Milano, University of Bergamo, University of Naples Federico II, and University of Minho.
 Abdullah Gül University has agreements with universities in Spain, including the Polytechnic University of Catalonia, Camilo José Cela University, University of Murcia, University of Seville, and Polytechnic University of Cartagena.
 Other European collaborations include those with Universidade de Coimbra in Portugal.

 Abdullah Gül University is a member of the Q^{n} University Alliance.
 This alliance includes University of Urbino, Valencian International University, Escola Superior de Enfermagem de Coimbra, University of Galați, Aalen University, EDC Paris Business School, and European University of Tirana.

 Founding rector İhsan Sabuncuoğlu officially signed the Magna Charta Universitatum Charter on behalf of the university during the Ceremony in celebration of the 30th Anniversary of the Signature of the Magna Charta Universitatum, held in Salamanca, Spain.

+In the 2025 Times Higher Education (THE) Impact Rankings, which evaluate universities worldwide against the United Nations' Sustainable Development Goals, Abdullah Gül University achieved a global ranking of 37th.
+This placement made it the highest-ranked institution in Türkiye out of the 121 represented Turkish universities, and one of only four universities in the country to place within the global top 100.